Located in a historic railway station next to the Downtown tracks, Maynards Market & Kitchen represents Tucson to travelers and locals alike.

 This is the business’ tenth year in operation, and while there have been some integral changes during the course of the decade, the core mission continues, full steam.

-According to owner Todd Hanley, Maynards’ premise is to provide simple, classic dishes with an elevated twist.
+According to proprietor Todd Hanley, Maynards’ premise is to provide simple, classic dishes with an elevated twist.

 “There is a shared passion at Maynards to offer an understated, special dining experience to our guests,” Hanley said.

 The family-owned business has had three executive chefs over the past 10 years.
 The current chef, Brian Smith, is “the mastermind behind the menus at Maynards,” according to Dalice Shepard, Maynards’ and Hotel Congress’ Marketing Director.
 “And with the support of his team [he] develops a menu that is both intriguing and fitting for the season.”

 “Brian (Smith) has been instrumental in developing our locally sourced and heritage-inspired menu,” Hanley said.

 Smith and his team change Maynards Kitchen’s menus seasonally and just released a new one.